ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/indexes/querying/exploration-queries.markdown

 * **RQL**
    * In an RQL query, use:
-     The `filter` keyword, followed by the filter conditions.
+     The `filter` keyword, followed by the filtering condition.
-     The `filter_limit` option, followed by the number of records to be filtered.
+     The `filter_limit` option, followed by the max number of records to filter.
    * E.g. -
+     {CODE-BLOCK: javascript}
+     from Employees as e
+where e.Title = 'Sales Representative'
-     `from Employees as e where e.ReportsTo = 'Central Office filter e.Address.Country = 'USA' filter_limit 500``
+filter e.Address.Country = 'USA' // filter the retrieved dataset

-## Usage
+filter_limit 500 // limit the number of filter records
+     {CODE-BLOCK/}
+{PANEL/}

+{PANEL: Usage}

+### With Collection Queries

-`filter` can be placed after a collection query, to scan and filter the entire collection.
+Use `filter` with a collection query to scan and filter the entire collection.
 {CODE-TABS}
 {CODE-TAB:csharp:Query exploration-queries_1.1@Indexes\Querying\ExplorationQueries.cs /}
 {CODE-TAB:csharp:DocumentQuery exploration-queries_1.2@Indexes\Querying\ExplorationQueries.cs /}